Choosing a defibrillator can be confusing. To help you with this process there are three things you need to consider:

-An AED (Automated External Defibrillator) is a small, lightweight device that analyses a person's heart rhythm and can recognise irregular heart rhythms such as ventricular fibrillation (VF) or ventricular tachycardia (VT), also known as Sudden Cardiac Arrest.
-AEDs are designed to be used by anyone who arrives first on the scene of a medical emergency, even those with minimal first aid or AED training.
-AEDs are often provided in public places and can be safely used by untrained members of the public whilst waiting for an ambulance.
-When a cardiac arrest has been recognised, the two adhesive pads (electrodes) must be attached to the patient's bare chest.
-This will allow the device to monitor the heart's electrical activity.
+An AED (Automated External Defibrillator) is a small, lightweight device that analyses a person's heart rhythm and recognises irregular heart rhythms such as ventricular fibrillation (VF) or ventricular tachycardia (VT), present when someone suffers a Sudden Cardiac Arrest (SCA).
+AEDs are designed to be used by anyone who arrives first on the scene of a medical emergency.
+AEDs are often provided in public places and can be safely used by untrained members of the public whilst waiting for an ambulance, the unit will talk you through.
+When an SCA has been recognised, the two adhesive pads (electrodes) must be attached to the patient's bare chest.
+This allows the device to monitor the heart's electrical activity.
 An AED will only shock the patient if it is needed.

-No. The AED will only treat a victim experiencing VF or VT.
-If the casualty is in cardiac arrest without these heart rhythms then the victim will need CPR and medication instead.
+No. The AED will only treat a casualty experiencing the heart rhythms VF or VT.
 CPR will help to maintain a shockable rhythm if one is present.
-Without early CPR, an AED will be less successful when the victim has been in cardiac arrest for more than a few minutes.
-For every minute that goes by without defibrillation, the victim's chance of survival decreases by 10%.
+Without early CPR, an AED will be less successful when the victim has been in SCA for more than a few minutes.
+For every minute that goes by without defibrillation, the chance of survival decreases by 10%.
 CPR keeps oxygen flowing around the body to the vital organs but only an electrical shock from an AED will correct VF and VT.
 Under current guidelines, CPR should be performed to a ratio of 30 chest compressions to 2 rescue breaths.
 This cycle should be repeated until either an AED or medical attention arrives.
-The major reason so few people survive SCA is that defibrillation is not provided quick enough.
+The major reason so few people survive SCA is that defibrillation is not provided quickly enough.
 For defibrillation to be successful, it needs to be carried out within a few minutes of the onset of ventricular fibrillation which can be extended if a bystander has provided prompt and effective CPR.

-Yes!
-Although CPR and defibrillation is the definitive treatment for Sudden Cardiac Arrest, a victim will still need medical attention as well as oxygen and cardiac drugs.
+Yes.
+Although CPR and defibrillation is the definitive treatment for Sudden Cardiac Arrest (SCA), a casualty will need medical attention as well as oxygen and cardiac drugs.
 The chain of survival is key to successful resuscitation.
 This is made up of the following four stages: Early Access (Call 999), Early CPR (begin resuscitation), Early Defibrillation (use of an AED) and Early Advanced Life Support (arrival of medical attention).
-Target ambulance response times in the UK are currently set at 8 minutes, so it is essential they are called as soon as you notice the victim is unconscious and not breathing.
+Target ambulance response times in the UK are currently set at 11 minutes, so it is essential they are called as soon as you notice the casualty is unconscious and not breathing.